The Ides of March (2011)

 Nate’s Grade: B+

-Posted on October 10, 2011, in 2011 Movies and tagged drama, evan rachel wood, george clooney, jeffrey wright, marisa tomei, oscar, paul giamatti, phillip seymour hoffman, politics, ryan gosling.
+Posted on October 10, 2011, in 2011 Movies and tagged drama, evan rachel wood, george clooney, jeffrey wright, marisa tomei, ohio, oscar, paul giamatti, phillip seymour hoffman, politics, ryan gosling.
 Bookmark the permalink.
 Leave a comment.